nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Deleting a person: `delete person`

-Alas, you are done with the project and will no longer be working with this classmate of yours.
+Alas, you are done with the project and will no longer be working with this classmate.
 Not to worry, you can delete their contact details easily with `delete person`!
 First, identify the index number of your classmate in the [persons section](#persons-section).
 If you are not able to find their name visibly, refer to [find command](#finding-a-person-find-person) on how you can find your classmate easily.
 Next, key in `delete person <INDEX_NUMBER>` to remove them from TruthTable.

 The `delete person` command allows you to delete the specified person from TruthTable.
 The person deleted will be removed from the [persons section](#persons-section) as seen in the image below.
-Let us run through how to delete a person.
+Let us run through an example on how to delete a person.

-Suppose you will never work with your classmate Alex Yeoh.
+Suppose you want to delete Alex Yeoh from your application.
 Identify the index number of `Alex Yeoh` in the application (1 in the image below).
 Enter the command

 `delete person 1`

-If done successfully, you should the person `Alex Yeoh` removed under the [persons section](#persons-section).
+If done successfully, you should see that the person `Alex Yeoh` has been removed under the [persons section](#persons-section).

 Unable to find a person you are looking for?
 Please check that you have added the person into TruthTable!
 Refer to the above [add person command](#creating-a-new-person-add-person) to add a new person into TruthTable.